A.

 Travel Insurance

-Travel insurance is strongly recommended for any possible loss or damage to your luggage, medical
+Travel insurance is strongly recommended for any possible loss or damage to your luggage, medical emergencies and some travel related accidents.
+Consult your travel agent about this important issue.

 V.

-Keep your passports, money and other valuables in the hotel safe deposit boxes that are usually
+Keep your passports, money and other valuables in the hotel safe deposit boxes that are usually provided free of charge.

 W.